dipankur007/react-native-light-sensor-android/README.md

 # react-native-light-sensor

-React Native Light Sensor is a cross-platform library that provides access to the device's light sensor, allowing you to:Detect the presence of a light sensor on the device.Retrieve the current light sensor value (illuminance in lux).Listen to real-time changes in the light sensor values.This package is compatible with React Native versions up to 0.76 and supports both Android and iOS platforms.
+React Native Light Sensor is a library that provides access to the device's light sensor, allowing you to:

+Detect the presence of a light sensor on the device.
+Listen to real-time changes in the light sensor values.

+This package is compatible with React Native versions up to 0.76.
+Currently supports Android only.

 ## Installation